 FSI operates in a multi-jurisdictional environment, where there are different regulatory requirements for countries it operates in amongst a complex and evolving ESG landscape.
 Should FSI fail to meet any mandatory reporting requirements, there may be a risk of added regulatory pressure, fines and penalties for not meeting regulatory requirements accusations of greenwashing.
 To mitigate this risk.
 FSI horizon scans for new and evolving regulation in relevant markets, with advice and input from internal and external legal advisors and regulatory compliance teams.
 In many instances the requirements cross both FSI's Investment practices and its own operations and so the Responsible Investment team and Corporate Sustainability will work together to meet these requirements.
-Additionally, a new ESG Policy and Regulation role is being appointed within the Responsible Investment team to provide a dedicated resource to focus on this area.
+Our teams continue to evolve our internal governance approaches to ESG regulation and compliance.